SkyProtocol-org/skyprotocol/README.md

 2) Copy the `config/example-config.yaml` to the `config/local-test.yaml` and configure appropriately (the config fields have docs in comments, see immediately above the two `EDIT THIS` comments)

-#### Running
+#### Running Manual Tests

+This should compile everything and run the node _locally_:

+```bash
+  nix run -- ./config/admin/ ./config/offerer/ ./config/claimant/
+```

 NOTES:
 * path to the directory with the keys should include trailing slash
 * the order matters

-```bash
-  nix run -- ./config/admin/ ./config/offerer/ ./config/claimant/
-```

-This should compile everything and run the node locally.

 To check if the node is running do the curl request to the health endpoint
 ```bash